killerswan/pony-currycomb.vim/README.md

 # Syntastic support for the Pony language

-## No syntax provided
+## No highlighting provided

+This is a single-purpose Vim plugin for the sole purpose of providing syntastic support, and which should be compatible (with no conflicts) with any more fully-featured plugins.

 For syntax highlighting, you might try out either
 * jakwings' [vim-pony](https://github.com/jakwings/vim-pony) which doesn't have a checker but provides syntax highlighting, or
 * David Leonard's [pony-vim-syntax](https://github.com/dleonard0) which provides an identical (for now) checker, named `ponyc`, plus syntax highlighting.

-This is a single-purpose Vim plugin for the sole purpose of providing syntastic support, and which should be compatible (with no conflicts) with any of the more fully-featured plugins.

 ## Checker setup